-We provide positive and productive volunteer opportunities, assisting communities affected by natural disaster.
+All Hands provides positive and productive volunteer opportunities, assisting communities affected by natural disaster.
 Come help us as we muck, gut, construct, sanitize, demolish and repair homes, schools and hospitals around the world.
 Not to mention all the other amazing stuff we’ve done – education and training programs, fundraising initiatives, tree planting, well building and more!
 No previous experience or special skills required, just a willingness to jump in, work hard and help out.
-Each project is unique and each one is a life-changing opportunity to bring hope to a community in need.

-Hours donated by volunteers since our first project
+Hours donated by volunteers since our first program